Pomax/msfs-simconnect-api-wrapper/README.md

 ```
 {
-  latitude: number in degrees, marking the center of the runway
-  longitude: number in degrees, marking the center of the runway
   altitude: number in feet
+  approach: array of runway approaches
+  bbox: array with the runway's corner points encoded as [lat,long]
+  end: [lat, long] coordinate for the runway end
   heading: number in degrees
+  latitude: number in degrees, marking the center of the runway
   length: number in meters
-  width: number in meters
+  longitude: number in degrees, marking the center of the runway
   patternAltitude: number in meters
   slope: number in degrees
   slopeTrue: number in degrees
+  start: [lat, long] coordinate for the runway start
   surface: surface material, as string
-  approach: array of runway approaches
+  width: number in meters
 }
 ```